And so the fun begins…

 The 3 pictures directly above can be found on the Canadian Content Website specifically on the article entitled The Moment the Royal Navy Captured Somali Pirates after Cat and Mouse Chase.

-Then they brought another one up with a cover like ex.
-Playing the piano for dummies, but it said counter piracy for dummies and it had pirates all over the bottom.
-I mean hey we need to stay entertained some how.
+There was another binder brought up today that said “Counter Piracy for Dummies” and it had pirates all over the bottom.
+I mean hey, we need to stay entertained some how.

 Alright well I must go, I’m starving and they just opened the chow line for dinner.